xdrip-js/Lookout/README.md

 ![app](images/home.png)

 ## Using the browser to control your CGM
+Once the browser is open to your Lookout page (see above steps), you can:
+* pair a transmitter
+* set the fakemeter id
+* reset the paired transmitter
+* view transmitter status
+* start a sensor session
+* stop a sensor session
+* calibrate

-Once the browser is open to your Lookout page (see above steps), you can start the sensor and calibrate through it.
-(Note that you can also continue using the Dexcom receiver alongside Lookout to do these things as well.
-Both the receiver and Lookout will get the latest updates from the CGM transmitter after a reading or two, provided they are in range and connected.)
+**Note** You can continue using the Dexcom receiver alongside Lookout to do these things as well.
+Both the receiver and Lookout will get the latest updates from the CGM transmitter after a reading or two, provided they are in range and connected.

+### Using the browser to pair Lookout to a transmitter
+1. Click `Menu` (bottom right button) on the Lookout page
+2. Click `CGM` and then `Transmitter`
+3. Click `Pair New`
-* click "Menu" (bottom right button) on the Lookout page, then `CGM` and `Transmitter`, then `Pair new`, and enter your transmitter ID (note it is case-sensitive), then `Save`
+4. Enter your transmitter ID (note it is case-sensitive)
-* put the sensor/transmitter on your body, if you haven't already, and press the "Home"/person button at the bottom left of the lookout page, then click `Start sensor` (this part is identical to the receiver, which you can also use at the same time, alternatively, to start the sensor).
+5. Click `Save`

+### Using the browser to start a CGM sensor session
+1. Put the sensor/transmitter on your body, if you haven't already
+2. Click the "Home" button (looks like a person) at the bottom left of the Lookout page
+3. Click `Start sensor` (starting a sensor can be done either from the receiver or Lookout and it will show started on both)
-* wait 5 minutes and press the `Menu` button, then `CGM` and `Sensor`, the `State` should show as `Warmup`.
-Press the "Home" screen (bottom left, person button), you will also see this state here after a while.
+4. Click the `Menu` button, then `CGM` and `Sensor`
+5. Within 5 minutes the `State` should show as `Warmup`
+6. Click the "Home" screen (bottom left, person button), you will also see Warmup on the Home screen
-* after 2 hours the state will change to `First calibration` - enter the first calibration by clicking the `Calibration` button and entering the value from a finger stick.
+7. After 2 hours the state will change to `First calibration`
-* after 5 minutes the state will change to `Second calibration` - enter the second calibration by clicking the `Calibration` button and entering the value from a finger stick.
+8. Click the `Calibrate` button to enter the first calibration
+9. Enter the value from a finger stick and click `Save`
+10. Click the "Home" screen
+11. Click the `Calibrate` button to enter the second (you can wait for the state to change in 5 minutes, or enter it right after the first calibration)
+12. Enter the value from a second finger stick and click `Save`
-* after 5 minutes the state will change to `OK` and dexcom-calibrated BG values will be displayed.
+13. After 5 minutes the state will change to `OK` and calibrated BG values will be displayed.

-**NOTE** There is a second button on the "Home" screen, Start sensor 2 hours ago, that can be used to send a start message backdated by 2 hours.
+**NOTE** There is a second button on the "Home" screen, `Start sensor 2 hours ago`, that can be used to send a start message backdated by 2 hours from the current time.
 This allows the user to pre-soak a sensor while the ongoing session continues.
-When the ongoing session ends, move the transmitter to the new sensor and use the "Start sensor 2 hours ago" button to start the new session.
-This will normally provide the user with a First calibration request within 5 to 10 minutes instead of 2 hours of down time.
+When the ongoing session ends, move the transmitter to the new sensor and use the `Start sensor 2 hours ago` button to start the new session.
+This will normally provide the user with a First calibration request within 5 to 10 minutes instead of 2 hours.

+### Using the browser to calibrate
+1. Click the "Home" button (looks like a person) at the bottom left of the Lookout page
+2. Click the `Calibrate` button to enter a finget stick calibration value
+3. Enter the value from a finger stick and click `Save`

+### Using the browser to stop a CGM sensor session
+1. Click the `Menu` button, then `CGM` and `Sensor`
+2. Click the `Stop Sensor` button
+3. Click the `Stop` button to confirm
+4. After 5 minutes, the sensor state will change to `Stopped`

+### Using the browser to view the Pending command list
+1. Click the `Menu` button, then `CGM` and `Sensor`
+2. Click the `Pending` button

+### Using the browser to reset the transmitter
+1. Ensure the transmitter is paired as described above
+2. Ensure the transmitter is not currently in a sensor session.
+Stop session if necessary.
+3. Click the `Menu` button, then `CGM` and `Transmitter`
+4. Click the `Reset Transmitter` button
+5. Click the `Reset` button to confirm
+6. Wait 5 minutes and press the "Menu" button, then `CGM` and `Transmitter`
+7. Verify the `Age` is now less than a day.

+### Using the browser to set the fakemeter meter id
+1. Click the `Menu` button, then `CGM` and `Transmitter`
+2. Click the `Set Fake Meter ID` button
+3. Enter the ID, and click the `Save` button
+4. Set a meter ID on the pump to match

 ## Using the command line to control your CGM
 The commands below can be entered on the rig command line to control the CGM.
 Regardless of which command is entered, after executing the command the command will enter a status loop indefinately printing the CGM status at each glucose read event.
 Enter `Ctrl-C` to exit the command.